wp-plugins/role-scoper/readme.txt

 * BugFix : Non-Administrators could not edit Navigation Menus based on Nav Menu Manger role assignment
 * Feature : Navigation Menus option "List only user-editable content as available items" also filters editing/deletion/ordering of existing menu items
 * BugFix : Empty Categories/Terms were hidden from Nav Manus for non-Administrators (unless they had a non-empty sub-term)
+* Compat : Don't define pluggable function set_current_user(), to avoid conflict with other plugins that define it

 = 1.3.34 - 28 Apr 2011 =
 * Compat : Edit Flow - if 'post_status' taxonomy enabled for RS Filtering (Roles > Options > Realm), editing a Private post forced it to Public visibility